spadr/Canaspad_ESP32_Library/README.md

 # SDK for Canaspad API
 ![GitHub](https://img.shields.io/github/license/spadr/Canaspad_ESP32_Library)

-Canaspad is a data analytics infrastructure for IoT!
-You can install SDK in your Arduino IDE and signup canaspad.com and can send & receive data and control microcontroller.
+Canaspad is an IoT data analytics infrastructure!
+You can send and receive data as well as control a microcontroller by installing the SDK in your Arduino IDE and signing up at canaspad.com.

 # Installation
-1. Register your email address and password at https://iot.canaspad.com/signup/
+1. Register with your email address and password at canaspad.com
-2. Download the library from this repository as a ZIP file.
+2. Download the library as a ZIP file from this repository.
 ![download ZIP file](img/step1.png)

-3. Install the library in the Arduino IDE.
+3. Open the Arduino IDE and install the library.
 ![include sdk from ZIP file](img/step2.png)

 # Reference